wilsonge/fof/docs/manual/en-US/chapters/componentbase/componentbase.views.md

 </form>
 ```

 In this view here - we define the form with javascript validation.
-We then add in the fields as is done in existing components in the model folder (see https://github.com/joomla/joomla-cms/blob/master/administrator/components/com_weblinks/models/forms/weblink.xml)
+We then add in the fields as is done in existing components in the model folder (see https://github.com/joomla/joomla-cms/blob/master/administrator/components/com_weblinks/models/forms/weblink.xml).
+It is expected for the user to be reasonably familiar with the methods used here.
+Consult the <a href="http://docs.joomla.org/Form_field">Joomla Form Field docs</a> for more info.